A symmetric $p$-adic symbol for triples of modular forms

-Experimental evidence shows that this is not actually the case and thus implies that we cannot expect $\L_{p}^{\mathcal{S}} ({f,g,h})$ to always be symmetric (when the inputs are permuted cyclically), if the weights are not all even.
+{Experimental evidence} shows that this is not actually the case.
+This shows that we cannot expect the symmetric formula, with no signs, $\SS{f}{g}{h} = \SS{g}{h}{f} = \SS{h}{f}{g}$ to hold if the weights are not all even.
 We present our examples below.